Myanmar junta to pardon over 800 prisoners | DW | 12.02.2022

 Army units and civil servants marched in a parade later in the morning.
 Local news reported the junta spent at least $5 million (€4.4 million) to mark the occasion.

-Junta chief Min Aung Hlaing used the occasion to defend his government, saying the milltary coup last year was necessary to defend the country against enemies both foreign and domestic.
-In his speech, the military leader claimed Nobel Peace laureate Suu Kyi's National League for Democracy (NLD) had won the 2020 election fraudulently.
+Junta chief Min Aung Hlaing used the occasion to defend his government, saying the military coup last year was necessary to defend the country against enemies both foreign and domestic.
+In his speech, the military leader claimed Nobel Peace laureate Aung San Suu Kyi's National League for Democracy (NLD) had won the 2020 election fraudulently.

 He also acknowledged that "the violence in Myanmar is causing chaos and people are suffering."

-NLD says it won democratically, at the ballot box.
+NLD has said it won democratically, at the ballot box.
 Suu Kyi remains in detention and thousands of others have been arrested by the junta.

-In a Facebook post, protest organizers the General Strike Committee of Nationalities said political prisoners at Insein Prison had begun a hunger strike Saturday.
+In a Facebook post, protest organizers the General Strike Committee of Nationalities said political prisoners at Insein Prison in Yangon had begun a hunger strike Saturday.

-The military overthrew Myanmar leader Aung San Suu Kyi and the country's democratically-elected government on February 1, 2021.
+The military overthrew civilian leader Aung San Suu Kyi and the country's democratically-elected government on February 1, 2021.

 At least 12,000 people have been arrested at the protests.

-The latest amnesty is much smaller that the one announced by the military during Union Day last year, when they released 23,000 people.
+The latest amnesty is much smaller that the one announced by the military during Union Day last year, when 23,000 people were released.

 At the time, the move sparked concerns from rights groups who worried that the move sought to free up space in prison for demonstrators who opposed military rule.